Layr-Labs/eigenlayer-contracts/docs/middleware/BLSRegistryCoordinatorWithIndices.md

 ```
 /**
  * @notice Data structure for storing operator set params for a given quorum.
 Specifically the
- * `maxOperatorCount` is the maximum number of operators that can be registered for the quorum,
+ * `maxOperatorCount` is the maximum number of operators that can be registered for the quorum
- * `kickBIPsOfOperatorStake` is the basis points of a new operator needs to have of an operator they are trying to kick from the quorum,
+ * `kickBIPsOfOperatorStake` is the multiple (in basis points) of stake that a new operator must have, as compared the operator that they are kicking out of the quorum
- * and `kickBIPsOfTotalStake` is the basis points of the total stake of the quorum that an operator needs to be below to be kicked.
+ * `kickBIPsOfTotalStake` is the fraction (in basis points) of the total stake of the quorum that an operator needs to be below to be kicked.
  */
 struct OperatorSetParam {
     uint32 maxOperatorCount;